DISINFECTANT VALIDATION

 8. Give three washings of 100 ml each with .1 % sterile peptone water.

-9. After filtration with the help of a sterile forcep take the membrane and place it on a SCDA or m (HPC) agar.
+9. After filtration with the help of sterile forceps take the membrane and place it on an SCDA or m (HPC) agar.

 11. After incubation count the number of colonies present on the membrane.